 American artist JANE HAMMOND, born 1950, has been showing regularly in New York since the late 1980s.
 She has had 18 solo exhibitions in New York City and additional solo exhibitions in Paris, London, Stockholm, Barcelona, Milan, and Amsterdam.
 She has also had 29 solo museum exhibitions in the United States.
 Her work is held in over 70 museum collections, including the Museum of Modern Art, Whitney Museum of American Art, and Metropolitan Museum of Art.
 Hammond currently lives and works in New York City, where she is represented by Galerie Lelong.

 SIN-YING HO was born in Hong Kong in 1963, immigrated to Canada, and currently resides in New York City.
-Combining classical Chinese and contemporary ceramics techniques, Ho creates work that resonates with her multinational experience and reflects an interest in expressionism and abstraction.
+Combining classical Chinese and contemporary ceramics techniques, Ho creates work that resonates with her multinational experience.
 She has exhibited her work worldwide; recently, Ho showed her series Eden at the Museum of Fine Arts, Boston.
 She was nominated for a 2011 Louis Comfort Tiffany Biennial Award in New York.
 Ho is an associate professor of ceramics at Queens College, City University of New York.
 She has lectured, taught, and run workshops across Canada, in Hong Kong and Jingdezhen—city of porcelain—in China, and at the Metropolitan Museum of Art and Harvard University.
 She holds a BFA from the Nova Scotia College of Art and Design and an MFA from Louisiana State University.

 CARA ROMERO, born in California in 1977, is a photographic storyteller with a distinctive lens shaped by her Chemehuevi ancestry and years of formal study.
 Her staged images—merging fine art and autobiography through editorial and documentary styles—present nuanced social commentary from an indigenous worldview.
 Romero’s multilayered photographs challenge viewers’ preconceived notions about Native art, culture, and peoples.
 Romero studied photography at both the Institute of American Indian Arts in Santa Fe and Oklahoma State University.
 She received the Visions for the Future Award from the Native American Rights Fund in 2017.
 Her work in the Hood’s collection is joined by that of her husband, contemporary Pueblo potter Diego Romero.